nandiniyadavaa/Researcher-NandiniYadav/pages/about.md

         Oak Ridge Associated University, Tennessee, USA<br>
         DIII-D National Fusion Facility, San Diego, USA<br>
         <p style="text-indent:2em;">
-          Currently working on a technique to characterize the detached plasma through quantification of plasma-atomic and plasma-molecular contributions in particle, power and momentum balance.
-This utilizes several existing visible diagnostics of DIII-D along with extensive computational analysis based on a Bayesian inference technique.
+          Currently working on quantification of the detached plasma to understand power and particle balance.
+This requires use of Bayseian inference technique on Balmer emissions.
+Also, it needs extensive understanding of atomic & molecular processes.
+This utilizes several existing visible diagnostics of DIII-D. The code is validated for DIII-D with 2024 experimental mesurements using SAPP (simplest as possible plasmas).
         </p>
       <h3>Education</h3>
       <p>